 [Download a PDF of the Tattva Bodha in a nutshell chart.]

-1. Tattva Bodha is a fundamental text for those desirous of mokSha.
+1. Tattva Bodha is a fundamental text for those desirous of mokSha [freedom from the sense of limitation centered on ‘I’].
 Its value is to present succinct definitions of some key terms in vedAnta.
 The chart isn’t a replacement for reading the text, but is an attempt to present the information graphically so that linkages and levels can be brought out.

-2. The text starts by laying out the qualifications of one fit for discriminative knowledge of truth which it defines as: 'Atman is truth, everything other than that is mithyA.'
+2. The text starts by laying out the qualifications of one fit for discriminative knowledge of truth which it defines as: 'Atman [the Self] is truth, everything other than that is mithyA [relatively real].'
+Consciousness (sat)-AtmA and mithyA are two levels of reality: absolute and relative, respectively.
 In the chart, everything below the red dotted line is mithyA.
-AtmA and mithyA are two levels of reality: absolute and relative, respectively.

-4. One term not on the chart (because it is not in the text) is the term ‘jagat’, commonly translated as ‘creation’, or ‘universe’.
-Everything, gross or subtle, that can be objectified has a form, and that form has a name.
-All names and forms (nAma rUpa-s), together with pure existence (sat brahman), are called jagat.
+4. One term not on the chart (because it is not in the text) is the term ‘jagat, commonly translated as ‘creation’, or ‘universe’.
+Everything that can be perceived, gross or subtle, is objectified through name, form and function.
+The totality of manifest names and forms, together with pure existence (sat-brahman), is called jagat.
 Thus when we say: ‘chair is’, ‘thought is’, ‘feeling is’, the ‘is-ness’ is sat brahman, while ‘chair’, ‘thought’, ‘feeling’ are names of forms in which pure existence can be experienced.
-That which is seen with name and is-ness together is jagat.
+That which is seen with name and is-ness together is mithyA-jagat.

-5. What the chart also aims to clarify is that there aren’t three ‘bodies’ – causal, subtle and gross.
+5. What the chart also aims to clarify is that there aren’t three co-existent ‘bodies’ or ‘worlds: causal, subtle and gross.
 The causal level is the unmanifest state of the subtle and gross levels.
-The gross body is perceivable by others, the subtle body is perceivable only by the individual, the causal body is not perceivable by even the individual because the I-sense too has been resolved.
-Similarly, at the macrocosmic level, mAyA is the unmanifest state of jagat.
+The gross body/world is perceivable by others, the subtle body is perceivable only by the individual, the causal body is not perceivable by even the individual because the I-sense too has been resolved.
+Similarly, at the macrocosmic level, mAyA [brahman’s potential/power to manifest] is the undifferentiated and unmanifest state of jagat.
 Thus, it is not strictly accurate to point to the surrounds and say: it is all mAyA. mAyA is not available for experience as mAyA, but only as jagat.
 All we can point at is jagat.

-6. Finally, from reading the text it may not be clear how or where the kosha-s (layers of personality) and the three states of experience fit in.
-Hopefully the chart makes clear that one way of describing the individual is in terms of gross, subtle and causal bodies, or another way is as five layers of personality.
-These different bodies are accessible at different levels of experience: waking, dream and deep sleep.
+6. Finally, it may not be clear from the text how or where the kosha-s (five layers of personality) and the three states of experience – sleeping, dream and waking – fit in.
+Hopefully the chart makes clear that these are different ways of seeing the gross, subtle and causal.
+So, one way of describing the individual is in terms of gross, subtle and causal bodies, or another way is as five layers of personality.
+Or another way of seeing it is that the gross, subtle and causal worlds are accessible at different levels of experience: waking, dream and deep sleep respectively.

-7. In conclusion… having clarity about what is AtmA and what is not is key to understanding the end section of Tattva Bodha.
-The oneness of jIva and Ishvara is described by unfolding the inner meaning of the statement ‘tat tvam asi’ as follows:
+7. In conclusion: having clarity about what is AtmA and what is not is key to understanding the concluding section of Tattva Bodha.
+The oneness of jIva and Ishvara is described by enquiry into the inner meaning of the statement tat tvam asias follows:

 • tat refers to Ishvara, the Lord - the word Ishvara has a literal and an implied meaning;

-• the literal meaning of ‘Ishvara’ is ‘brahma together with mithyA limiting adjuncts’;
+• the literal meaning of ‘Ishvara is ‘satyam-brahman together with mithyA-mAyA’;

-• the implied meaning of Ishvara is that without limiting adjuncts, brahma;
+• the implied meaning of Ishvara is pure brahman devoid of the superimposition of mAyA;

 • tvam refers to the jIva, the individual;

-• the literal meaning of ‘jIva’ is ‘AtmA together with mithyA gross and suble bodies’;
+• the literal meaning of ‘jIva is ‘AtmA identified with mithyA gross and subtle bodies’;

-• the implied meaning is that without mithyA gross and suble bodies, AtmA;
+• the implied meaning is pure consciousness-AtmA without mithyA gross and subtle bodies;

-• as we saw at the start, AtmA and brahma are different names of the one Reality;
+• as we saw at the start, AtmA and brahman are different names of the one Reality;

-• thus, jIva and Ishvara are Absolutely non-different, and only relatively different because of the names and forms through which the one Reality is experienced.
+• thus, jIva and Ishvara are Absolutely non-different in reality, and only relatively different because of the superimposed names and forms through which the one Reality is experienced.

 The text concludes by quoting scripture: 'The knower of AtmA crosses sorrow.’